 RoboMarkets began to serve the European Union trading population in 2012.
 It’s one of the broadest asset offerings of any broker, with more than 12,000 different assets.

-A further difference is the headquarters for the broker.
 RoboMarkets is based in Limassol, Cyprus and has EU regulation through CySEC with license number 191/13.
 They are also registered as an investment firm in 29 European countries.
 RoboMarkets Deutschland GmbH received a license from BaFin with license number 154068.
 Gottfried Korzuch is the CEO of RoboMarkets Deutschland.

 As part of the research process to write this review, we set up a demo account with RoboMarkets and accessed their website and their mobile trading platform.
 The process of opening a demo account was straight-forward and quick, taking just about 1 minute.
 Opening a real account might take somewhat longer as more information is required when opening a real money account.

 Once that was taken care of, we were free to have a look at the trading platforms.
 There are three offered, Metatrader 4, Metatrader 5, and R StocksTrader.
 We were already familiar with the MT4 and MT5 platforms, so we opened the R StocksTrader platform.
 We were suitably impressed as the platform is technologically advanced and obviously built for efficient trading.
 We tested several of the features, and everything went smoothly without any issues.

 With the huge array of assets on offer, and the strength of the trading platforms, it seems RoboMarkets is a broker suited for any level trader – from beginners to professionals.

 The rest of the review will focus on the details of the broker and will help you decide if they are suitable for your own trading.